See the difference CortiBalm can make!

 Cold sores are caused by the herpes virus.
 Most people only get one outbreak.
 However, recurrent outbreaks are possible when lips get irritated from sunburn, stress, or dental procedures.
 When the virus is active, the body’s immune system tries to fight it, ultimately leading to swelling and blisters.

 Almost all dermatologists treat the virus with oral or topical prescription anti-viral medications.
 While they ultimately work by attacking the virus, they do nothing for the inflammation, or the symptoms.
 On the other hand, Dr. Dan’s CortiBalm goes to work immediately on the inflammation and pain by using Hydrocortisone in a mild base, without any other harsh chemicals that could actually worsen the situation.
+This makes CortiBalm the perfect cold sore treatment.

 If you suffer from recurrent cold sores, see your Dermatologist for anti-viral medications and always have your Dr. Dan’s CortiBalm ready to use.